 J.D.
-Dresner
+DRESNER

 Born in Toronto, Ontario, Canada, J.D.
 Dresner began drawing early on, creating cartoons on the backs of restaurant napkins and movie scenes in the margins of his school books.
 His half-human, half-beast creatures often made it into his sketchbooks, and it wasn't long before he started creating backstories for each of them.
 These stories were the seeds of what would eventually come to be his overarching fantasy world: The Corwyn Chronicles.